-This vegan savoury cobbler is easily prepared within the slow cooker, and has the best cheesy fluffy cobbler topping with a rich savoury veggie mince filling.
-Veggie savoury mince cobbler is the perfect cozy, comforting, traditional family meal.
+This Vegan Savoury Mince Cobbler is easily cooked using the slow cooker, and has the best cheesy fluffy cobbler topping with a rich savoury veggie mince filling.
+Veggie savoury mince cobbler is the perfect cozy, comforting, family meal.
+If you're looking for a meat-free or vegetarian savoury mince recipe then you can use our recipe omitting the cobbler topping.

 What is a cobbler?